-Should banks be forced to ask customers for permission before selling mortgages to vulture funds?
+Bill which aims to force banks to ask for permission before selling mortgages to vulture funds passes in the Dáil

 It adds that the likely consequence could be an increase in the number of repossessions by banks, adding that the Bill would also have implications for new mortgages, and “would increase the incentives to strategic default and, by increasing the risk levels of existing mortgages and the costs to the lenders, it would give rise to increased interest rates for those who hold Standard Variable Rate (SVR) mortgages”.

-The government said it is also opposing it as it would make it almost impossible to facilitate securitisations which are used as a source of bank funding.
+The government said it was opposing the Bill as it would make it almost impossible to facilitate securitisations which are used as a source of bank funding.

 Backbenchers ‘squirming in their seats’ during today’s vote